TEIC/Jenkins/README.md

 [![Docker](https://github.com/TEIC/Jenkins/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/TEIC/Jenkins/actions/workflows/docker-publish.yml)

 This repository contains a Dockerfile, job configurations, and instructions for setting up and maintaining Jenkins build servers for the TEI.
-A ready made Docker image is available on [hub.docker.com](https://hub.docker.com/r/teic/jenkins/), and if you have docker installed you should be able to pull it with:
+A ready-made Docker image is available on [hub.docker.com](https://hub.docker.com/r/teic/jenkins/), and if you have docker installed you should be able to pull it with:

 ```
 docker pull teic/jenkins